Azure/SAP-on-Azure-Scripts-and-Utilities/Move-VM-from-AvSet-to-AvZone/Readme.md

 ![](Pictures/media/image30.png)

-> [!IMPORTANT]
+**IMPORTANT**
-> Before you execute the migration and scripts on the productive SAP system, make sure to test it on the test VMs.
+Before you execute the migration and scripts on the productive SAP system, make sure to test it on the test VMs.
 Ideally, a HA SAP system is also installed on the test VMs.
 Make sure that test VMs have the same configuration as productive VMs.
 That means they should have the same VM SKU, disk types, disk numbers and sizes, same number of NIC cards, same subscription, load balancers etc. If possible, place test VMs inside of the same subnet as productive VMs and in the same resource groups.
->

 Here's high level procedure: